LiquidCat64/LiquidCatipelago/worlds/cvhodis/docs/en_Castlevania - Harmony of Dissonance.md

 - "Furniture Amount Required": Collect and place the amount of furniture specified by this option in the empty room at the very bottom of Castle Treasury A/B.

+## What bosses are considered what difficulty by the Spellbound Bosses option?

+The following bosses are all considered "Medium" and expect 1 spell book with the Normal choice or 2 spell books with the Extreme choice to get past:
+- Devil
+- Giant Merman
+- Max Slimer
+- Peeping Big
+- Legion (saint)
+- Shadow

+The following bosses are all considered "Hard" and expect 1 spell book with the Normal choice or 2 spell books with the Extreme choice to get past:
+- Minotaur Lv2
+- Pazuzu
+- Legion (corpse)
+- Talos
+- Death
+- Cyclops

+All other bosses that are not listed are considered "Easy" and never expect anything.

 ## What items and locations get shuffled?

 All static items (use items, equipment, whip attachments, spell books, relics, furniture, and max ups) are all randomized